d2l-ai/d2l-en/chapter_preliminaries/probability.md

 We also sharpened our language and tools for statistical modeling.
-In the process of that we learned about conditional probabilities and about one of the most important equations in statistics---Bayes' rule.
+In the process of that we learned about conditional probabilities and about one of the most important equations in statistics---Bayes' theorem.
 It is an effective tool for decoupling information conveyed by data through a likelihood term $P(B|A)$ that addresses how well observations $B$ match a choice of parameters $A$,